Martin Drive, Milwaukee

 The Martin Drive neighborhood of Milwaukee is a residential district on the west side of the city.
 It is named for the local 19th-century politician Morgan Lewis Martin.
 Housing development started in the 1920s around two breweries.
 The area has benefited from local improvement programs and community activities since the 1990s.

 Geography

 The Martin Drive neighborhood is located on Milwaukee's west side.
 The neighborhood is located north and west of Miller Brewing Company.
 It includes Harley-Davidson and the Highland Boulevard Viaduct.
 The neighborhood was built up in the 1920s and is home to several old apartment buildings.
 The neighborhood has retained its density and is still one of the safest neighborhoods in the city.
-Martin Drive is bordered by Martin Drive in the south, 35th Street in the east, Vliet Street in the north, and US 41 in the west.
+Martin Drive is bordered by Martin Drive in the south, 35th Street in the east, Vliet Street in the north, and WIS 175 in the west.
 Milwaukee's Washington Park is located just north of the neighborhood.